-- (1) Such amounts as may be transferred to the Fund. - (2) Moneys deposited in the Fund by the Retirement Home Board realized from gifts or from the disposition of property and facilities. - (3) Amounts deposited in the Fund as monthly fees paid by residents of the Retirement Home under section 414 of this title. - (4) Amounts of fines and forfeitures deposited in the Fund under section 2772 of title 10. - (5) Amounts deposited in the Fund as deductions from the pay of enlisted members, warrant officers, and limited duty officers under section 1007(i) of title 37. - (6) Interest from investments made under subsection (c) of this section.
+- (1) Such amounts as may be transferred to the Fund. - (2) Moneys deposited in the Fund by the Chief Operating Officer realized from gifts or from the disposition of property and facilities. - (3) Amounts deposited in the Fund as monthly fees paid by residents of the Retirement Home under section 414 of this title. - (4) Amounts of fines and forfeitures deposited in the Fund under section 2772 of title 10. - (5) Amounts deposited in the Fund as deductions from the pay of enlisted members, warrant officers, and limited duty officers under section 1007(i) of title 37. - (6) Interest from investments made under subsection (c).